woosflex/AutophiGen/README.md

 > Check requirements.txt to install and update modules and their dependencies to the required version to run the analysis smoothly.

 > [!IMPORTANT]
 > If facing error [SSL: CETIFICATE_VERIFY_FAILED].
-It is Python 3.x for MacOS does not relying on MacOS SSL certificates.
+It is error caused by Python 3.x for MacOS as it does not rely on MacOS SSL certificates.
 Kindly do the following to reolve this issue:
 > 1. Navigate to Application/Python 3.x in Finder.
 You will see a command file shipped with python named "Install certificates.command".
 > 2. Run the command file.
 It will simply install the certificates using pip.
 ## Known Errors and shortcomings: